 - Where is my order?
 You will receive a tracking # by email or text as soon as your order ships.
 Some items are made when ordered so please check the details on the product page.

 - What sizes do your square tiles come in?
 Each product will have options in available sizes.
 Square tiles come in 2", 3" 4.2", and 6".
 Please check the details on the product page for all measurements before ordering.
 We do not carry 3" and 4" square ones, they are 2.75" and 4.2" square.
 Also, being hand-painted, this means that no two tiles are exactly alike!
 There might be small differences in size, weight and even the colors.
 Color changes are particularly notorious from lot to lot, because of the natural variations in glaze and the mixtures used in their creation.
 DISCLAIMER: All of our Talavera tiles have a heavily hand-made process involved; as such, imperfections are expected.
 Color variations are to be expected from batch to batch.
 What you see on your screen might not be exactly what you will get, this is mostly due to several factors, among others: lighting when the picture was taken, lighting in your own monitor, but mostly changes in the glazes used between batches.
 Order a tile or two for samples before placing a large order!
 We recommend ordering 5% extra for breakage, cutting and waste.

 - What are my shipping options?
 Estancia Tiles ships via USPS Priority mail or Fedex ground.
 Shipping occurs within 2 business days (M-F) after the order is processed.
 Processing times are generally 2 days with shipping after that, typically within 3 business days from when the order is place (we do not work on weekends).
-Shipping times are not guaranteed as we have no control over the delivery companies schedules.
+Shipping times are NOT guaranteed as we have no control over the delivery companies schedules.
 Estimated shipping times are provided at checkout for your address, but are not guaranteed times.
 For heavier shipments, please contact us to provide accurate freight weights.
 Local Pickup is NOT available.